getodk/docs/docs/central-api-form-management.rst

                             - number

+                              .. raw:: html

-                              The number of submissions marked as having issues.
+                                <p>The number of submissions marked as having issues.</p>

                               Example: ``2``
                           * - edited